SmithsonianWorkshops/2019-06-04-NMNH/GenomeAnnotationGuide.md

 ##### Output files:
 - Dhydei_genome.fa.tbl: summary information about the repetitive elements
-- Dhydei_genome.fa.masked: hardmasked assembly
+- Dhydei_genome.fa.masked: masked assembly (in our case, softmasked)
-- Dhydei_genome.fa.softmasked: softmasked assembly
 - Dhydei_genome.fa.out: detailed information about the repetitive elements, including coordinates, repeat type and size.

 ##### About the species: